 Some buildings look like sculptures.
 Some buildings were constructed to make some kind of impact, or to show technological development.
 Today I’ll be talking about a museum I had dreamed of visiting until I did it in July this year.

 Once you enter the building, you’ll notice a fountain.
-The picture bellow shows you a view over that fountain and the entrance area.
+The picture below shows you a view of that fountain and the entrance area.
 Now you may ask two questions – 1) From which floor the picture was taken, 2) Why these stairs are so long?

 The answer to these questions is in the logic of this building, designed to be a museum.
 While most of the museums have accessibility as one of the core values, and a simple elevator usually resolves it, this Museum has no stairs in its exhibition area.
 Like you see in the next picture, the whole way through the Museum is designed like a giant spiral.
 So the answer to the second question is that in the exhibition area there are no floors at all.
 So far I saw a similar concept only at the Reichstag Dome in Berlin.

 Collections and Exhibitions